Environmental Planning and Impact Assessment

 Service Area Leads

 My lived experience growing up in a rural community showed me the importance of engaging disparate voices in developing sustainable solutions to address our most pressing environmental challenges.
-Now, as an environmental engineer and policy analyst, I am grateful that I can apply my experience to support a broad range of meaningful work, including advancing a circular economy, supporting a just transition, and leading ERG’s environmental and climate justice solutions practice.
+Now, as an environmental engineer and policy analyst, I am grateful that I can apply my experience to support a broad range of meaningful work, including advancing a circular economy, supporting clean energy solutions, and community engagement.

 Federal agencies must consider and mitigate the effects of their actions on the natural and human environment.
 With evolving mission and regulatory requirements, community interest, and expanding inventories of natural and historic resources, fulfilling this responsibility can be challenging!
 I am proud to help my clients meet critical mission requirements while serving as stewards of our environment.